andrei-filonenko/punkapi-ui/README.md

 Context providers can be used for the same purpose, but stacked context providers complicates testing and preventing component redraws.
 Also redux toolkit has nice and time-saving slice abstraction keeping business logic co-located mitigating old issue with reduce where changes required updating too many components

+The great alternative to Redux would be using libraries like [SWR](https://swr.vercel.app/) with experimental React <Suspense> but as it was demonstrated in this demo, most of the time manual approaches are not hard to implement and can provide maximum performance and we can just add a memoization wrapper around fetch to memoize responses based on HTTP headers with expiry/lru strategies.

 ### Things left to do

 * Write unit tests for seearch and beer lists